Alban Hills: History

 The hills, especially around the shores of the lakes, have been popular since prehistoric times.
-From the 9th to 7th century BC, there were numerous villages (see the legendary Alba Longa and Tusculum).
+From the 9th to 7th century BC, there were numerous villages (such as the legendary Alba Longa and Tusculum).
 The area was inhabited by the Latini during the 5th to 3rd centuries BC.

-The ancient Romans called the hill Albanus Mons.
-On the summit was the sanctuary of Jupiter Latiaris, in which the consuls celebrated the Feriae Latinae, and several generals celebrated victories here during times when they were not accorded regular triumphs in Rome.
+The ancient Romans called Monte Cavo the Albanus Mons.
+On the summit was the sanctuary of Jupiter Latiaris, in which the consuls celebrated the Feriae Latinae, and several generals celebrated victories here during times when they were not accorded a regular triumphs in Rome.
 The foundations and some of the architectural fragments of the temple were still in existence until 1777, when they were used to build the Passionist monastery by Cardinal York, but the Via Triumphalis leading up to it can still be seen.

 In Roman times, the area was often used by the rich as a way to escape the heat and crowds of Rome, as it is today as shown by the many villas and country houses present.